intri-in/manage-my-damn-life-nextjs/COMMITMESSAGE.md

-- Added new feature: Ability to move/copy events to other calendars.
+- Added move to calendar option to Task Editor.
-    - Solves: #132
+- Before setting a default calendar in Event and Taskeditors, added a check to make sure it is a valid id.
+- UI Improvement to Home Page